Roundup · Updated: August 2026

 Do you need a Reddit-only tool, or a multi-source one?

 It depends on where your buyers actually talk.
 If Reddit is the only place they gather, a Reddit-deep monitor like Octolens or a manual-post tool like SubredditSignals will go further on that one platform.
-If your buyers are spread across Reddit, Hacker News, X, and other communities, a multi-source monitor like Buska or EaseClaw catches signals a Reddit-only tool would miss, and it de-risks you from a single platform's API rules, which is exactly what caught GummySearch.
+If your buyers are spread across Reddit, Hacker News, X, and other communities, a multi-source monitor like Buska, Syften, or EaseClaw catches signals a Reddit-only tool would miss, and it de-risks you from a single platform's API rules — exactly what caught GummySearch.
+For what it's worth, in EaseClaw's own production data Reddit alone still produces about 57% of the genuine buyer leads found across all twelve sources it watches, so it is worth monitoring carefully either way.

 Watch Reddit without risking your account

-EaseClaw monitors eleven sources including Reddit for people asking for what you sell, scores the intent, and drafts the reply.
-You always press send.
-It never auto-posts, so there is nothing to get banned for.
+EaseClaw monitors twelve sources including Reddit for people asking for what you sell, scores the intent, and drafts the reply.
+You always press send on Reddit — EaseClaw never auto-posts to any public feed, so your Reddit account is never on the line.